-First, check the label for broad-spectrum protection.
-Make sure the sun protection factor (SPF) is 30 or greater, and the formula is water resistant.
-This will protect against harmful ultraviolet rays, which causes you to burn.
+- Make sure the sun protection factor (SPF) is 30 or greater.
+This will protect against harmful UV rays, which cause you to burn.

-Spray sunscreens are becoming more common, but there are some concerns about the safety effects of inhaling the sunscreen.
-Also, it's difficult to tell how much is actually applied to the skin.
-If using a spray sunscreen, make sure you rub the spray into the skin to ensure an even coating.
+- Be cautious of spray sunscreens.
+There are some concerns about the safety of inhaling sunscreen, and it can be difficult to tell how much is applied to the skin.
+If using a spray sunscreen, make sure you rub the spray into your skin to ensure an even coat.

 For babies younger than six months old, avoid using sunscreen.
 Instead, use clothing, hats, sunglasses and shade to protect your baby's delicate skin.

 Avoid sun damage to your face and prevent premature aging of the skin by protecting your face with a full-brimmed hat.
 These types of hats will cover your face as well as your ears and back of your neck.
 Choose a hat with canvas material for added UV protection.
 If you only have a baseball cap available, place a small towel or bandana underneath the hat to provide more coverage.
 It's also best to avoid hats with holes, like a straw hat, that allow sunlight through.

 A sun umbrella is also a good choice to achieve sun protection.
 Use a small, lightweight sun umbrella if you’re going to walk a lot.
 Or find a larger umbrella to set up in your backyard or at the beach to provide sun coverage for multiple people.

 While a hat or umbrella will provide shade, wearing sunglasses provides your eyes with additional protection from UV rays, which can contribute to cataracts.
 Sunglasses will also protect the skin around your eyes, which is some of the thinnest skin on your body – it can be easily damaged by the sun.
 Plus, sunglasses reduce eye strain and can possibly reduce instances of migraines and headaches.